femincan/minify-html-css/README.md

 ## Intent

-I created this project to bring together the most performant HTML and CSS minifier libraries as clean, easy-to-use functions with well-documented options.
+I created this project to bring together the most performant HTML and CSS minifier libraries (according to my tests and findings) as clean, easy-to-use functions with well-documented options.
 The goal is to make web minification accessible, fast, and developer-friendly.

 ---